-- Keep the pet-specific nail clipper and styptic powder handy within your reach to stop bleeding in case of accidental cuts.
+- Keep the pet-specific nail clipper and styptic powder handy within your reach to stop bleeding in the case of accidental cuts.

-- Now gently press the paw pads until the nail extends, and observe the pink lining.
+- Now gently press the paw pads until the nail extends and observe the pink lining.
 This is the living tissue called the quick.
 We need to clip the nail in the white part quickly and carefully.

 - Trim the nail once every ten days for your and your cat’s safety.

 We prefer using a sharp blade for quick clipping.
-Professionals use high-quality imported products for durability and clean results.
+Professionals use high-quality imported products for durability and clean results

 How to clean the eyes and ears of your cat?

 Your feline's ears make them highly alert but prone to infections.
-Healthy ears are light pink and have no debris or foul smell.
+Healthy ears are light pink and have no debris or foul odor.
 If you notice anything other than this, consult your veterinarian as soon as possible.

 - Monitor your cat’s ears once per week for wax, debris, and infections.